ziotom78/nimfftw3/README.md

 sorry -- by the way, at the time of writing, the `long double` type is not yet supported by Nim).

+**Warning**: This repository is currently archived, as I am no longer interested in Nim.

 # Documentation

 No documentation, sorry.
 The bindings are very tiny, so if you're